 Any decision is at the Home Office’s Discretion

-If you have a good reason why you haven’t got your Thai passport, the Home Office will usually understand if you have done everything possible to rectify this situation.
+If you have a good reason why you haven’t got your Thai passport or a valid travel document the Home Office will usually understand if you have done everything possible to rectify this situation.
 You must provide an alternative ID as outlined above and meet all the criteria required, but this doesn’t mean that it will automatically be accepted.

 If you are a Thai national and have mislaid or had your passport stolen, we understand that it can be a stressful time.
 However, at Thai Visa Express, we can help you with all aspects of acquiring a new Thai passport as well as guiding you through the process of applying for FLR or ILR.
 So, if you would like more information, call us on +66 (0)80 102 2328, +66 (0) 38 420 313 or +44 (0) 20 8133 8059, email us on: firstname.lastname@example.org or alternatively, contact us via our website.